manuelosos/collective-variables_testing/documentation/workflow.md

 # Basic Usage

 The testpipeline can be called from the command line by the main.py method.
-The arguments for the runs can either be provided via the cli or they can be specified in an additional `CONFIG.json` file.
+The arguments can either be provided via the cli or they can be specified in an additional `CONFIG.json` file.
 All the cli arguments are optional keyword parameters.
 Every argument of the program can be specified in the config.